Pytleniu/music_metrics/README.md

 # Music metrics

 This repository hosts the source code for `music_metrics`, a Python package developed as part of the Advanced Programming in Python course at Warsaw University of Technology.
-The music-metrics package integrates various music metrics from libraries such as `muspy` and `pypianoroll`, offering a consolidated toolkit for music analysis.
+The music-metrics package integrates various music metrics from libraries such as `muspy`, `pretty_midi` and `pypianoroll`, offering a consolidated toolkit for music analysis.
 The package is structured around different types of metrics:
 - Harmonic metrics
 - Pitch metrics
 - Rhythm metrics